hassan-obeid/tr_b_causal_2020/references/debugging_guide.md

                1. Control ancestors: These objects or lines of code control or affect the execution of the code that created the current infection.
                2. Data ancestors: These objects or lines of code contain / create / affect the data used to create the current infection.
             4. Identify whether each of the ancestors are infected.
-            5. Repeat steps 1 - 4 on each infected ancestor.
+            5. Repeat steps A to D on each infected ancestor.
             6. Cease when there are no more ancestors.
             7. Collect all infected objects / variables without infected ancestors of their own as defect sites.
       5. Open a new task on the failure's github issue for each discovered contributor to the failure's existence (i.e.  each defect).